Edward-Phillips/shakespearianPokemon/README.md

 # Shakespearian Pokemon

+## what is this?

+it's just a fun little project using pokeapi.co and a funtranslations api to make a couple of different tools:
+ - pokemon search, a search tool for pokemon, which returns an image of the pokemon, their name and a shakespearian description.
+ - Whos That Pokemon?
+A wordle-style game to guess the pokemon from an outline and a shakespearian description.

+See the current objectives to see what's being worked on.
 ## How to use

 To run this project you will need [npm and nodeJS](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm), [docker](https://docs.docker.com/get-started/), and [git](https://git-scm.com/).